senturkcan/k_anonymity/README.md

 after preprocess the dataset can be inserted to the anonymizer to apply k anonimity.

+after k anonymity assign bins to values the average of that bins are written as thir new value.
+This way the anonymized dataset can be inserted into ml. models.

 For the given dataset, codes at the folder cdc_decesiontrees can be used for comparing the effects of the k anonimity on decesion trees and codes at deep_learning folder can be used for comparing the effects of the k anonimity on deep learning.